 Once both the complete Front Wing Bodywork and the assembly referred to Article 3.11.2 are fully defined, the Front Wing Bodywork and the Nose must be trimmed to each other, such that no overlapping surfaces remain.
-A fillet radius, up to 25mm, may be applied along the periphery of where these surfaces intersect.
+A fillet radius, up to 25mm, may be applied along the intersections between these surfaces.
 Once all surfaces are trimmed and filleted, only Nose bodywork and fillet and no part of the Front Wing Bodywork may remain directly above RS-CH-NOSE.